Here's a dirty secret: I haven't washed my hair in five days.

 shampoo.
 But I can’t wash my hair because I no longer know how.

-At some point during puberty, my nice, normal wavy locks took a twisted turn.
-I woke up one morning to find a mass of matted, frizzy poodle fur atop my yiddishe kop, and I had no idea what to do with it.
+my nice, normal wavy locks took a twisted turn.
+I woke up one morning

 Naturally, I did everything